Human Research Protection Program Office (HRPPO)/Institutional Review Board (IRB)

 About the HRPPO/IRB

-The UT Southwestern Medical Center Human Research Protection Program is responsible for ensuring that all human-subject research conducted by faculty, staff, or students for UTSW are conducted ethically and in compliance with federal regulations and policies that promote ethical research in human subjects.
+The UT Southwestern Medical Center Human Research Protection Program is responsible for ensuring that all human-subject research conducted by faculty, staff, or students for UTSW is conducted ethically and in compliance with federal regulations and policies that promote ethical research in human subjects.

 The HRPPO is a division under Research Administration and incorporates three primary functions to achieve its objectives: research review, education, and quality assurance.